Welcome to today's edition of the Rush 24-7 podcast.

 They were trying to redo what they did in the latter days of Vietnam.

-They have McGovernized them.
+They have McGovernized themselves.

-Well, they never have un-magnized themselves.
+Well, they never have un-McGovernized themselves.

-They live in a post-9-11 world, the Democrats are trying to create a pre-9-11 world.
+The Democrats are trying to create a pre-9-11 world.

 And then that didn't work because Whittington didn't die.

-If Whittington had died, we'd still be talking about that, and we wouldn't even be on to the ports deal yet.
+If Whittington had died, we'd still be talking about that, and we wouldn't even be onto the ports deal yet.

 So here comes the port deal.